 I take breaks and meditate to foster an ever-deeper relationship with myself.

 When I manage my boundaries, I can take life in while being of service to others with more clarity and strength.
 And I feel more rested and motivated to write.

-For more information on Nadine’s Liberate Your Research coaching and workshops, contact: firstname.lastname@example.org
+For more information on Nadine’s Liberate Your Research workshops, contact: firstname.lastname@example.org